 Start any event off on a good note with Mechoui, a traditional North African dish.
 The name Mechoui comes from an Arabic word meaning “roast on a fire,” and like its namesake, the meal is prepared in much the same way.
 This dish is composed of meat spiced and roasted over a fire and is mainly prepared for large gatherings.
 In the Algerian variation, the meat is roasted on a spit giving the meat a crispy and delicious flavor.

 Are you in the mood for something sweet to eat?
 Try eating some Makroudh, a traditional Algerian dessert.
 This pastry is composed of a date or almond stuffing with deep fried semolina dipped in honey.
 Makroudh also goes great with coffee in the morning so the next chance you get, take the time to enjoy a morning snack before rushing off to work.

 Want to try some new and exotic dishes?
 Drawing influences from Berber, Arab and other European cultures, Algerian cuisine is sure to present you with a taste you’ll never forget.
-Try one of these five Algerian dishes with your family for an experience you won’t regret!
+Try one of these five dishes from Algeria with your family for an experience you won’t regret!